DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/authentication/UI/login/external.md

 ---
-title: "Sign-in with external Identity Providers"
+title: "External Login"
 weight: 20
 ---

+xoxo
+One for the authentication session and one for temporary external cookies. xoxo

 Authentication with external providers is not a Duende IdentityServer feature, it is provided by the ASP.NET application framework.